mvrzan/salesforce-data-cloud-iceberg-s3-connector/README.md

 # Data Cloud Apache Iceberg Connector with S3

-🚧 THIS REPOSITORY IS STILL UNDER CONSTRUCTION 🚧
+🚧 THIS REPOSITORY IS UNDER CONSTRUCTION 🚧

+TODO:

+- [ ] update code logic to make paths for S3 and Azure Blob Storage dynamic

+---

 Learn how you can leverage your Iceberg Catalog with Data Cloud's Iceberg connector to utilize [File Federation](https://help.salesforce.com/s/articleView?id=data.c360_a_file_federation.htm&type=5) with Data Cloud.